-- Intermediate – has cross country skied more than 5 times, classic or skate (but not both), or is a confident alpine skier.
-Prefers to stay on intermediate terrain green/blue trails, moderate rolling hills.
+- Low-Intermediate – has cross-country skied more than 5 times, classic or skate (but not both), or is a confident alpine skier.
+Prefers to stay on intermediate terrain green/blue trails, and moderate rolling hills.

-- Advanced – has cross country skied many times, can classic and skate ski, skis in a Nordic club program or with family/friends.
+- High-Intermediate – has cross-country skied many times, can classic and skate ski, skis in a Nordic club program or with family/friends regularly.
 Comfortable skiing on intermediate/advanced terrain blue/black trails with steeper hills.
 Let’s Race!

-Intermediate and advanced alpine skiers often transition easily into cross country skiing.
-If a child is an experienced alpine skier we recommend classifying them as an intermediate cross country skier their first time out.
+Intermediate and advanced alpine skiers often transition easily into cross-country skiing.
+If a child is an experienced alpine skier we recommend classifying them as a low-intermediate cross-country skier their first time out.

-Schools participating in a lesson or tour proceed to parking lot 3 (signs for “P3”).
-Buses can park in the loop by the Cross Country building, our coaches will be outside waiting for you!
-Wait on the bus for a staff member to greet you.
+Schools participating in a lesson or tour proceed to Parking Lot 3 (signs for “P3”).
+Buses will drop students off at the Cross Country building.
+Our coaches will be outside waiting for you!
+Wait on the bus, a staff member will come to greet you.
 Students will meet their instructor(s) as they step off the bus.
 Drivers can then proceed to park in one of our available lots.

-Schools participating in a self-guided program proceed to the bus loop at the south end of parking lot 3, a staff member will greet your bus at the top of the day lodge.
+Schools participating in a self-guided program proceed to the bus loop at the south end of parking lot 3.
+Wait on the bus, a staff member will come to greet you.
 You will receive directions for ticket and rental pick-up.

 Light snow pants